 - lump sums represent amounts required today at these ages to provide the stated income to age 90 with no residual capital remaining.
 Future performance is not guaranteed.
 Figures are an estimate only.

-Once you know how much money you'll need each year in retirement, there are several things to consider when looking at how to achieve your goals:
+Once you know how much money you'll need each year in retirement, you'll need to consider:

 - when you want to retire and how long your income needs to last